Illinois speaker eyes millionaire tax for school funding

 The proposed constitutional amendment would need approval from the Democrat-controlled House and Senate by May 5 in order to be placed on the ballot for the November general election, according to the statement.

-Illinois’ personal income tax rate, which was boosted to 5 percent in 2011, is scheduled to fall to 3.75 percent on January 1 unless lawmakers take action to keep the higher rate in place.
-Quinn’s fiscal 2015 budget presentation planned for next week is expected to address how the cash-strapped state will deal with the tax rate roll-back.
+Illinois’ personal income tax rate, which was boosted to 5 percent in 2011, is scheduled to fall to 3.75 percent on Jan.
+1 unless lawmakers take action to keep the higher rate in place.
+Quinn’s fiscal 2015 budget presentation planned for next week is expected to include how the cash-strapped state will deal with the tax rate roll-back.
+(Reporting by Karen Pierog; Editing by James Dalgleish)